Mathijs-V/ecom-dashboard-v7/analysis/User Stories.md

 - *I want to be able to view my products graphs.*

 - *As a user I want to be able to view sales of certain cities in the Netherlands on a map.*

-- As a user I want to be able to toggle dark mode on the website.*